NickDJM/accessible-menu/docs/api/disclosure-menu-toggle.md

 ::: info Note

 Methods are inherited from the [BaseMenuToggle](./base-menu-toggle#methods) class.
-The following methods are unique to the DisclosureMenuToggle class.
+The following methods are unique to or overwritten in the DisclosureMenuToggle class.

 :::